realA10001986/Dash-Gauges/hardware/README.md

 The Control board is mounted on the smaller gauges.
 Its features include
 - 5V or 12V power supply
 - audio, with speaker connector
+- support for "analog" gauges with arbitrary voltages between 0 and 5V, and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust the Control Board to very gauge type used
+- "Legacy" connector with pins for 12V digital Roentgens gauge, 12V Roentgens backlight, 12V "Empty" LED
+- Time Travel button, plus an additional multi-purpose button ("Button 1"); Time Travel connector for external button
+- Connector for two Door Switches, for Door-Sound play-back.
 - SD card slot
-- a DAC for driving "analog" gauges with arbitrary voltages between 0 and 5V, and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust board to very gauge type used
-- "Legacy" connector with pins for 12V digital Roentgens gauge, 12V Roentgens backlight, 12V "Empty" LED,
-- Time Travel button, plus an additional multi-purpose button ("Button 1"); Time Travel connector for external button
-- Connector for two Door Switches, for Door-Sound play back.

 ### "Analog" vs. "Digital" gauges

 The terms "analog" and "digital" have the following meaning in this document:

-"Analog" gauges are ones that can show arbitrary values, ie move their pointers to arbitrary positions by using variable voltages.
-Best suited are voltmeters, (modified) ammeters or - for the Roentgens gauge: - VU-meters.
+"Analog" gauges are ones that the Control Board can control to show arbitrary values, ie move their pointers to arbitrary positions by using variable voltages.
+Real Phaostron/Simpson meters will most likely be run as analog meters; best suited are voltmeters, (modified) ammeters or - for the Roentgens gauge: - VU-meters.
 Meters can be usually driven with minimal voltages, even if their scale is far beyond that.
-It is mostly a matter of removing the meter's internal resistor(s), and putting suitable resistors on the Control Board.
-The Control Board can provide up to 5V and has room for two through-the-hole resistors per gauge.
-The firmware can easily be extended to define custom analog gauge types as regards their voltage range.
+It is mostly a matter of removing the meter's internal resistor(s)/caps/etc, and putting suitable resistors on the Control Board.
+The Control Board can provide up to 5V and has room for two through-the-hole resistors per meter.

-"Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide (which is, as said, 5V), and is driven using external power and through a relay.
+"Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the meter needs voltages beyond what the Control Board can provide (which is, as said, 5V), and is driven using external power and through a relay.
 Alternatively, one might also come up with the idea to create a gauge replica using a stepper motor and some logic to move the pointer to a fixed position on power-on, and move it back to the "empty" position on power-loss, using a large capacitor to power the motor after power-loss.

 ### Control Board Hardware Configuration